Cities in Spain

 Autonomous community of Navarre:

-CITIES OF THE VALENCIAN COMMUNITY:
+CITIES IN THE VALENCIAN COMMUNITY:

 • Alicante: The city enjoys a mild climate almost all the year, and it is surrounded by an impressive natural landscape with Mount Benacantil, on which stands the castle of Santa Barbara, Mount Tossal, on which there is the castle of San Fernando, and the beaches of its coastline.
 READ MORE ABOUT ALICANTE here